-How to rent an apartment in Tallinn for dummies
+How to rent an apartment in Tallinn.
+A complete guide.

 Why do I even write about this?
 Is that difficult to find a flat here in Tallinn?
-Well, in case if you want to find some affordable place for a long stay with a good location where you’ll need to register yourself in order to get the residence permit — it can be hard (especially if you are a young human who has never been abroad).
-And even harder if you want to find your place fast so you wouldn’t spend a lot of money on your temporary apartment.
+Well, in case you want some affordable place for a long stay with a good location where you need to register yourself legally (in order to get a residence permit) — it can be hard (especially if you have zero experience in being abroad).
+And even harder if you want it fast so you won’t spend a fortune on your temporary apartment.

 You see, Tallinn is popular but yet a small city, so it’s obvious that it doesn’t have lots of options.
-Also, keep in mind that tourists come here every month, even in winter, which makes your goal less achievable because a lot of good apartments are rented for a short stay and it’s very profitable for landlords.
+Also, keep in mind that tourists come here every month even in winter, which makes your goal less achievable because a lot of good places are rented out for a short stay.
+This way it’s more profitable for landlords.
 Can you feel the struggle now?
 Also, let me put the cherry on top by saying that most of landlords don’t want you to be registered in their apartments, because in this case they will be obliged to pay 20% taxes.

 But don’t panic.
 You can try to follow my step-by-step guide in order to rent a flat fast and easy.
 I hope my experience will help somebody.

 Move to Tallinn.
-Don’t try look at the apartments while you are not actually here, it’s just pointless.
-Most of the flats that you’ll be looking at will disappear in one or two days.
+Don’t try looking for an apartment while you are not here, it’s just pointless.
+Most of the places are getting rented out in 1 or 2 days.
 The rest of them are ghosts.

 My point is — don’t overestimate yourself and come here at least 7 days before your first day at work.
-This way you’ll not be in a total rush and most probably will have some time to explore the city and chill.
+This way you won’t be in a rush and most probably will have some time to explore the city and chill.

 For these “hunting” days you need to rent some temporary apartment and spend some money on transport and food.

 When you arrive here, grab some food and go to your temporary apartment, don’t spend time anywhere else.
 You see, everyone who comes here makes the same exact mistake, people just want to relax after a flight.
-I did the same thing, I was just looking around the first day and didn’t do anything.
+I did the same thing, I was just wondering around for the first day and hadn’t done a thing.

 After you come home, just open your browser, visit kv.ee or city24.ee and start hunting.

-While searching you would probably have some questions which I try to answer.
+While searching you would probably have some questions which I’ll try to answer.

 What price range to choose?
-If we are talking about 1-room apartment, then from 350 to 450 euros is the reasonable price range.
+If we are talking about 1-room apartment, then 400 to 450 euros is the reasonable price range.

 Click the search button and browse.

 Why do you need to do so?
 Imagine that you make a call and nobody answers for some reason.
-Time goes and after couple of hours you’ll get a call from some strange number and how your dialog will look like?
-It happened to me once and it was super hard for me to remember the photos of that apartment and all the details.
-After that I decided to create a new contact for every flat and guess what?
-It happened at least couple of times again but I was ready for that.
+Time goes by and after couple of hours you get a call from a stranger, now you see where I’m going?
+It happened to me once and it was super awkward.
+I desperately tried to recall the photos of that place and all the details while maintaining a dialog which in the end made me look like an idiot.

 The next thing that happened to me is that I found a decent flat and asked for the contract.
-And do you know what?
-The contract had ~10 pages of Estonian words that I didn’t understand at all.
-When I asked about the English or Russian option, the broker said that he doesn’t have other options.
+And you know what?
+The contract had ~10 pages of Estonian words that mean absolutely nothing to me.
+When I asked about the English or Russian option, the broker politely said that there was no option like that.

-Let me to be clear on this topic.
-Estonia has perfect laws about rent and you don’t need to worry that someone tries to scam you or something.
-If you are not that paranoid as I am — feel free to sign it, nothing bad can happen.
+Let me be clear on this topic.
+Estonia has good laws about rent and you don’t need to worry that someone tries to scam you or something.
+If you are not that paranoid as I am — feel free to sign it, nothing bad can happen to be honest.

-As for me, I don’t usually sign the papers that I don’t understand at least ~10 pages of them, also I know for sure that in Estonia the renting contract can be of any language you want (correct me if I’m wrong), so why would I risk.
+As for me, I don’t usually sign the papers I don’t understand, also I know for sure that in Estonia the renting contract can be of any language you want (correct me if I’m wrong), so why would I risk.

-Brokers usually say that you actually need these papers in Estonian because you’ll be showing them to the government guys in order to register yourself in your new place and they often speak only Estonian and don’t understand English or Russian.
-But you know it’s not actually true, they don’t need to look at the whole contract, they just need to see that this contract states that you rent the apartment, they don’t need any details, and couple of english words will not frighten them.
+Brokers will try to convince you that those papers should be in Estonian because you’ll be showing them to the government guys in order to register yourself as a residence and they often speak only Estonian.
+It’s totally not true, they don’t need to look at the whole contract, they just need to see that this contract states that you rent the apartment, they don’t need any details, and couple of english words will not frighten them.

-If you liked the flat — sign the papers.
-Don’t say that you’ll think about it and call back.
+If you like the flat — sign the papers.
+Don’t postpone it.

 - Most of the flats on the Internet are either ghosts or bad